RLGen/LakeBench/join/Deepjoin/deepjoin.md

 <span id="-quickstart"></span>

-## 🐠 Quick Start
+## 🐠 Instruction

 Deepjoin is easy to use and extend.
-Going through the bellowing examples will help you familiar with Deepjoin for quick use, evaluate an existing join/union algorithm on your own dataset, or developing new join/union algorithms.
+Going through the bellowing examples will help you familiar with Deepjoin for detailed instructions, evaluate an existing join/union algorithm on your own dataset, or developing new join/union algorithms.

 **Step1: Check your environment**